yamini1183/TheFlorist/README.md

 # TheFlorist
-Application to find the local florists in your city.
+Full Stack application to find the local florists in your city.